 Be kind to you

 Try not to be afraid of who you truly are and remember, if you would like to subscribe to more post, please go to https://www.shithappens.me.uk/contact/ and sign up OR leave me your email.
 If you liked the post please share, if you didn’t, then do nothing and that’s ok too, Love Fordy x

-The other day I sat in a room full of people who were sharing about how their emotions had taken a hold, the emotions had got the better of them and then the inevitable happened “Relapse”.
-I shared that even though it has been a long time since I have picked up an illicit drug, I still have days when I have what I call an “emotional relapse,” but rather than pick up drugs, I pick up the negative self talk, the negative thoughts, that like a cyclone take a hold and lift me into a depressive and dark emotional place.
+The other day I sat in a room full of people who were sharing about how their emotions had taken hold, the emotions had got the better of them and then the inevitable happened “Relapse”.
+I shared that even though it has been a long time since I have picked up an illicit drug, I still have days when I have what I call an “emotional relapse,” but rather than pick up drugs, I pick up the negative self-talk, the negative thoughts, that like a cyclone take hold and lift me into a depressive and dark emotional place.

-There were times my early recovery where I would spend, days or even weeks wrapped up in negative mindset.
-This then impacted on my behaviour, how I would react, or over reaction my case, I could sit and stew on my emotions for a while before I would realise that it is time to turn down the heat, take a step back, and make the time to reflect and get in touch with what was “really” going on for me.
+There were times my early recovery where I would spend, days or even weeks wrapped up in a negative mindset.
+This then impacted on my behaviour, how I would react, or overreact my case, I could sit and stew on my emotions for a while before I would realise that it is time to turn down the heat, take a step back, and take the time to reflect and get in touch with what was “really” going on for me.
 I find I can never move forward or past feeling shit, without addressing or getting to the bottom of what I was thinking to truly understand how this was making me feel.

 I am still coming to terms with the reality that that suffering is inevitable, it is part of being human and to deny this and continuing escape it only keeps me in that hamster wheel, the inescapable cycle of suffering where nothing will change until I address who I am today, why I came to be where I am are, and learning to understand where the emotional grief comes from.